ghasshee/pen/README.md

 ```

 If you successfully compile it with the above command,
-    you will see the following instruction on stdIO .
+    you will find the following instruction on stdIO .

 As mentioned there, please type;

 ```